jgte/zh/english.md

 Be sure to join scores of people watching the sun set, in the church square or Ilias cape (see the map in the [Useful locations](#useful-locations) section).
 It is usually quite amazing.

 Outside the summer months, the weather tends to be chilly during the night, to the extent of being uncomfortable during winter.
-Note that there is no heating whatsoever in the *Alojamento da Rua da Fonte*.
+Note that there is no heating whatsoever in the [*Alojamento da Rua da Fonte*](#address).
+You may find out that the temperature is around 10 degrees from December to February and think it's not too bad.
+Be aware that the humidity is very high, and it actually feels like 5 degrees less (at least).
+The available blankets might not be enough to sleep comfortably, so please bring your own (or use spare ones from the other rooms, in case those beds are vacant).

 For more some statistics about the weather in Zambujeira, refer to [this](http://www.worldweatheronline.com/zambujeira-do-mar-weather-averages/beja/pt.aspx) website.